input-output-hk/haskell.nix/docs/troubleshooting.md

 This will ensure that the two builds agree.

 If you want or need to set some of them in Nix, try bringing the two into sync temporarily for troubleshooting.

+## Other specific issues

+### Why does the build complain about some files being missing?

+Sometimes your build works fine outside `haskell.nix`, but inside the `haskell.nix` build, cabal complains that some file is missing.
+What is going on?

+The answer is that `haskell.nix` *thoroughly* cleans the source *by following what is mentioned as required in the cabal file*.
+So we only include Haskell sources if they appear in a `hs-source-dirs` somewhere; and we only include non-Haskell files if they are included in `extra-source-files` or similar.

+This is good practice anyway: if you do not include such files in `extra-source-files` then they will not be included in `cabal sdist`, which will cause problems if you ever upload your package to Hackage.
+But `haskell.nix` is very picky about it.